v1993/generators/README.md

 3. Cache - API implements simple save/load functions + append mode from cmd.

 # Note
 I created this project for my own needs.
-Yes, I know that it have got some problems, like constant `mysqlconnector` library place, but I will not improve it until something changes (in case of constant place, `Find` module appears).
+You can send issues, but probably they will be ignored.

 # Building
     mkdir build